kpeale/commitly/README.md

 ### Author

-Built with ❤️ by Kpeale Legbara
-Frontend Developer & AI Enthusiast
+Built with ❤️ by Kpeale Legbara.
+She is a frontend Developer, technical writer & AI Enthusiast

 ### 1.0.1